-Up to 5 absences in a School personnel monitors situation, notifies parents and attempts semester; Up to 8 absences to evaluate opportunities to improve attendance.
-Older students in a school year (5 th grade and above) may be asked to develop a personal plan for improving attendance in consultation with their advisor and parent/guardian.
+Up to 5 absences in a semester; Up to 8 absences in a school year School personnel monitors situation, notifies parents and attempts to evaluate opportunities to improve attendance.
+Older students (5 th grade and above) may be asked to develop a personal plan for improving attendance in consultation with their advisor and parent/guardian.
 6 to 10 absences in a semester; 9 to 14 absences in a school year School personnel calls for a family conference or Child Study Meeting to indicate school concern, help the family with problem- solving, and develop an action plan for improved attendance.
 At this stage, the school requires medical documentation if a health problem is the cause of absenteeism.
 The school will support the student in making up class work.
 The student is responsible for making up all required work to avoid loss of course credit.
 If greater than 10 unexcused absences for students ages 5-13 have been reached, the school will make referral to CFSA as required by law.

-Greater than 10 absences in a semester; greater than 14 absences in a school year Another family intervention meeting is arranged and plans are reviewed and revised.
-School requires medical documentation if a health problem is the cause of absenteeism.
-Students may be required to make up classes or remediate skills during summer school and/or retention at grade level may be recommended.
+Greater than 10 absences in Another family intervention meeting is arranged and plans are a semester; reviewed and revised.
+School requires medical documentation if a greater than 14 absences in health problem is the cause of absenteeism.
+Students may be a school year required to make up classes or remediate skills during summer school and/or retention at grade level may be recommended.
 Referral to appropriate authorities will be made for chronically truant students as defined and required by DC law.